-Conducting a Thorough Feasibility Study
+How to Conduct a TELOS Feasibility Study

 Imagine that you've just come up with an idea for a new project.
 You believe that it will save your organization time and money, and, full of enthusiasm, you pitch it to your manager.

 However, she has some questions.
-She wants to know if your project is commercially viable, whether it's compatible with the technology that your team uses, and how it could affect on-going work.
+She wants to know if your project is commercially viable, whether it's compatible with the technology that your team uses, and how it could affect ongoing work.

-To prepare for questions like these, you could use the TELOS framework – a five-step process that guides you through key aspects of a feasibility study.
+To prepare for questions like these, you could use the TELOS framework – a five-step process that guides you through the key aspects of a feasibility study.

 In this article, we'll look at how you can use TELOS to assess the viability of a project or idea.

-James A. Hall set out the TELOS framework in his 2007 book, "Accounting Information Systems," and he explained how you can use it as the basis of a feasibility study.
+James A. Hall set out the TELOS framework in his 2007 book, "Accounting Information Systems," and explained how you can use it as the basis of a feasibility study.

 TELOS is an acronym for five key areas that you need to explore as part of your study: